aptech/docs/docs/CR-error.rst

 ----------------

-Allows the user to generate a user-defined error code which can be tested quickly with the scalerr function.
+Allows the user to generate a user-defined error code which can be tested quickly with the :func:`scalerr` function.

 Format